 In Geographe Bay, fishing, water skiing, snorkeling, scuba diving, windsurfing, and sailing are among the many aquatic activities visitors can indulge in.

-The Busselton visitor centre at 38 Peel Terrace is open daily.
+The Busselton visitor center at 38 Peel Terrace is open daily.

 06 of 08

-Margaret River is town, river, and region.
-The town is some 277 kilometres from Perth, the river is where the town got its name, and the Margaret River region from Busselton to Augusta is arguably Western Australia's premier wine region.
+Margaret River is a town, river, and region.
+The town is some 277 kilometers (172 miles) from Perth, the river is where the town got its name, and the Margaret River region from Busselton to Augusta is arguably Western Australia's premier wine region.
 It is as well a place of fine surfing beaches with a collection of nearby surf breaks, particularly Margarets Main Break, also known as Surfers Point, at the mouth of Margaret River.

 Art and craft galleries, fine restaurants, forests, bush and beach, and yes, underground caves are among the attractions of Margaret River.
 For a taste of adventure, try rock climbing, abseiling, windsurfing or canoeing.
 Or you can take it easy whale watching or casting a line for the local fish.

-The Margaret River visitor centre at 100 Bussell Highway is open daily except for Christmas Day.
+The Margaret River visitor center at 100 Bussell Highway is open daily except for Christmas Day.

 07 of 08

-Some 310 kilometres from Perth, Augusta is on the southwest coast of Western Australia near Cape Leeuwin which is the farthest southwest corner of the Australian continent.
+Some 310 kilometers (192 miles) from Perth, Augusta is on the southwest coast of Western Australia near Cape Leeuwin which is the farthest southwest corner of the Australian continent.
 It is at the southern end of the Margaret River wine region.

 A fishing town at the junction of the Indian and Southern Oceans, Augusta sees whales traveling through Flinders Bay in the whale migration season of June to September.
 Whale watch tours are available, or you can spot the whales from Cape Leeuwin Lighthouse which is open to the public.